 The Arley D. Cathey Fellowship supports international graduate study for undergraduates and recent alumni whose academic achievements, research, and civic commitments embody the University of Chicago’s highest ideals and values.
 By enabling purpose-driven scholars to pursue advanced degrees abroad, the fellowship aims to equip them with intensive academic training and international experiences that are crucial to realizing their vision for improving our world.
 Through investing in these future leaders and their capacity to enact positive change both globally and locally, the University of Chicago seeks to intensify the impact of their work on behalf of others and to thereby advance a better, more equitable future.

-Each year, the Cathey Fellowships will sponsor four of our most academically ambitious and socially committed students in their pursuit of an academic, non-professional Master's degree at an internationally renowned foreign research university, with funding to substantially offset living and travel expenses in addition to tuition fees.
+Each year, the Cathey Fellowships will sponsor up to four of our most academically ambitious and socially committed students in their pursuit of an academic, non-professional Master's degree at an internationally renowned foreign research university, with funding to substantially offset the cost of tuition, fees, and books.
 Candidates will be required to secure admission to their chosen international graduate program as a part of the application process.
 The Cathey Fellowships will be administered jointly by the College Center for Research and Fellowships (CCRF) and Study Abroad.

 - Students who wish to be considered for the Cathey Fellowship are required to apply for all institutional funding opportunities offered by their chosen universities.